mjenior/tldr/README.md

 ```

 CLI Options:
-- `-c, --content`: Path to the original content file or string
+- `--content`: Path to the original content file or string
-- `-s, --summary`: Path to the generated summary file or string
+- `--summary`: Path to the generated summary file or string
-- `-m, --model`: Model to use for evaluation (default: "gpt-4o-mini")
+- `--model`: Model to use for evaluation (default: "gpt-4o-mini")
-- `-i, --iterations`: Number of evaluation iterations (default: 5)
+- `--iterations`: Number of evaluation iterations (default: 5)
-- `-v, --verbose`: Enable verbose output (default: True)
+- `--verbose`: Enable verbose output (default: True)

 #### Evaluation Metrics